 Synopsis: Bilateral absence of N20 responses in the setting of therapeutic hypothermia does not preclude neurologic recovery in comatose survivors of cardiac arrest.

 Source: Leithner C, et al. Does hypothermia influence the predictive value of bilateral absent N20 after cardiac arrest?
 Neurology 2010;74:965-969.

 This study highlights the importance of rigorous re-evaluation of the standard indicators of neurologic prognosis following cardiopulmonary resuscitation in patients undergoing therapeutic hypothermia.
 Inherent in hypothermia treatment is the use of sedative and paralytic agents which hinder clinical assessment and therefore increase dependence on neurophysiologic parameters, particularly SSEP.
-Although this is a small study with a bias toward identification of false positive results, it suggests that absent N20 may not be as reliable early in the course of TH and that meaningful recovery of cortical responses may occur later than previously expected in these patients.
-Further prospective studies designed to establish false-positive rates and appropriate timing of evoked potential testing are needed to guide decision-making in patients treated with induced hypothermia.
+Though this is a small study with a bias towards identification of false positive results, it suggests that absent N20 may not be as reliable early in the course of TH and that meaningful recovery of cortical responses may occur later than previously expected in these patients.
+Further prospective studies designed to establish false positive rates and appropriate timing of evoked potential testing are needed to guide decision making in patients treated with induced hypothermia.
 Until then, bilateral absence of the N20 response in these patients should be interpreted cautiously.